TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/ModifiedLogGenerator/README.md

       - sudo mv sbt-rpm.repo /etc/yum.repos.d/
       - sudo yum install sbt
     - using winscp or git copy the [log generator](https://github.com/TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/tree/master/ModifiedLogGenerator/LogFileGenerator) to your EC2 instance
-    - Set up a cronscript in your EC2 instance to run project periodically
-        - create a script cronscript.sh and provide command "cd (to LogGenerator Project); sbt clean compile run;
-        - keep the script in home folder (ec2-user)
-        - Type crontab -e and set cron expression ex 00 00 * * * path to cronscript

  4. Mounting EFS to EC2
     - Run following command in your instance to get Amazon-EFS Tools